Toledo vs. Bowling Green NCAA Football Odds, Plays and Insights | November 10, 2021

 Bowling Green Stats and Trends

-- This year, the Falcons have won ATS in each of their five games as an underdog of 10.5 points or more.
+- This season, the Falcons have won ATS in each of their five games as an underdog of 10.5 points or more.

-- Bowling Green's games this year have hit the over four times in nine opportunities (44.4%).

-- When Bowling Green totals over 344.7 yards, the team is 2-2 against the spread and 1-3 overall.
+- When Bowling Green picks up more than 344.7 yards, the team is 2-2 against the spread and 1-3 overall.

-- This season the Falcons have turned the ball over 15 times, while the Rockets have forced 15 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.